Handel's Messiah at Malvern Priory was a resounding success

 More than 180 singers came together in Great Malvern Priory on Saturday 11 February for a Feast of choral singing.

-Hosted by Malvern Festival Chorus and their conductor, Richard Knight, the programme featured Hallelujah choruses by both Handel and Beethoven as well as much-loved choruses by Mozart, Haydn, Brahms, Faure and Rossini.
-A fun addition to the programme was a round, “Square Meals”, composed by Richard for the event.
+Hosted by Malvern Festival Chorus, the programme featured Hallelujah choruses by both Handel and Beethoven as well as much-loved choruses by Mozart, Haydn, Brahms, Faure and Rossini.
+A fun addition to the programme was a round, “Square Meals”, composed for the event.

 'The MFC Come and Sing Day was great fun: lots of rousing singing of choral classics, fuelled by lots of tea and cake; what better way to deal with a cold February day?
 It was a brilliant example of what participating in music-making can do for a sense of community'